I woke some hours after midnight.

 “I watch you watching me.
 I am too young for you, you know that, and yet you still look at me in that way.
 I see how you ignore the obvious.
 You ignore that I am different.
 You don’t see that I want something more.”

-She stepped back to the fire, where she extended her long leg, and with the toe of her sandal, pushed a log closer to the hiss of the kettle.
+She stepped back to the fire, where she extended a long leg, and with the toe of her sandal, pushed a log closer to the hiss of the kettle.

 “Do you think that anyone can produce a dress like this out here?”